sshyran/wire-server-deploy-networkless/Setup-Resources.md

 ```

-### Making the repository available to clients:
+##### Making the repository available to clients:

-Your repository is now a directory, so use the 'Raw Content' steps above to serve it to the nodes in your cluster.
+Your repository is now a directory, so follow the instructions in 'Raw Content/HTTP' steps above to serve it to the nodes in your cluster.
+* Use 'apt.wire.com' for the name of your repository.
+* Point the '/apt' directory to '/home/wire/docker-squid4/docker-squid/apt_repository'

-After you've done that, running 'curl apt.wire.com/apt_repository/' on the admin node should show the contents of the apt repo.
+After you've done that, running 'curl apt.wire.com/apt/' on the admin node should show the contents of the apt repo.

-#### Add the repo to your target system:
+##### Configuring your target system to pull from the repository:

 On each node in your cluster (kubernetes and non-kubernetes), move the original sources.list out of the way, and add a one line repository definition for this repo. afterward, disable gpg integrety checks for all repos, and run apt update.
 ```